-Rio Salado Sportsman’s Club holds a 3-gun match on the second Saturday morning of each month on the Practical Pistol Bays and the High-Power range.
+Rio Salado Sportsman’s Club holds a 3-gun match on the second Saturday morning of each month on the Practical Pistol Bays and/or the High-Power range.
 The match is run under IMA-SMM3G rules.
 To see the action, check out our YouTube Channel.
 Our typical match format is one long-range rifle stage, usually comprising of reactive targets at 100-400 yards, and three short-range rifle/shotgun/pistol stages (comprising a mixture of IPSC paper, reactive steel and frangible targets).
-Match registration consist of two start times 7:00am (4 squads – 15 per) and 10:00am (4 squads – 12 per).
+Match registration consists of two start times 7:00am (4 squads – 15 per) and 10:00am (4 squads – 12 per).
 We’re usually done by lunchtime.
-Match fees are $15 for RSSC members and $17 for non-members.
+Match fees are $17 for RSSC members and $22 for non-members.
+All shooters will pay $17 online on the Practiscore website when pre-registering.
+Non-members will pay the extra $5 when they arrive at the range to our Chief Stats Officer.
 Spectators are welcome, but must wear eye protection at all times.
 First-time participants should come in time to attend the New Shooter Orientation, held 30 minutes after registration opens.
 For more details of match format, equipment rules and safety protocols, please read our 3-Gun FAQ below.
 We look forward to seeing you on the range.
 Ron, Richard and the 3-Gun Crew

 What is 3-Gun?
 The sport of 3-gun (sometimes called multi-gun) is an action shooting discipline involving the use of three guns – rifle, pistol and shotgun – in a “run-n-gun” practical shooting match format.
 A match comprises several “stages”, each being a unique scenario-based shooting problem to be solved.
 One, two or even all three guns may be required in a given stage, with the competitors’ ranking being based on their time to complete the stage, with penalty time added for any errors (such as missed targets etc.).
 Target distances can vary from 1 yard to 600 yards.
 Although 3-gun traces its origins to the combat use of firearms, and indeed draws a great many participants from military and law enforcement circles, the discipline has evolved into a visually appealing, highly competitive, adrenaline-filled sport.
 Most new shooters get hooked after their first match.